precice/precice.github.io/pages/docs/installation/installation-special-systems.md

 #### Building

-The following steps explain how to install preCICE on HAWK with PETSc and MPI (using the system standard [HPE MPI](https://kb.hlrs.de/platforms/index.php/MPI(Hawk)) implementation):
+The following steps explain how to install preCICE on HAWK with PETSc and MPI using the system standard [HPE MPI](https://kb.hlrs.de/platforms/index.php/MPI(Hawk) implementation:

 (1) [Download Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) and copy it to HAWK.
 Afterwards export the `EIGEN3_ROOT`, e.g.,